ev3everywhere/EV3EVERYWHERE-Website/README.md

 # ev3everywhere.com

-The development origin branch is used for source controll while making chages to the website which should immediately be published.
+The dev main branch is used for source control while making changes to the website which are in the pipeline to be published.